kekellyu/legsim/README.md

 (7) **ExoMuscle.xml:** first edition of muscle and exoskeleton combination

-(8) **exotendon.xml:** manually adding only four tendons on front and back of the hip and knee on the left and right leg
+(8) **exotendon.xml:** manually adding four tendons on each front and back of the hip and knee of the left and right leg

 (9) **exowmuscle.xml:** not working